yak-toto/yak-server/README.md

 JWT_SECRET_KEY=9292f79e10ed7ed03ffad66d196217c4
 ```

-Also, the backend is able send logs to a Telegram bot.
+Also, the backend is able send logs to a Telegram bot (optional).
 To do so, please add a bot token and chat id to `.flaskenv`.

 ```text
 BOT_TOKEN=my_bot_token
 CHAT_ID=my_chat_id
 ```

+If the variables are not set, no telegram will be send.

 Finally, flask needs some configuration to start.
 Please add `FLASK_APP=server` variable to indicate main location.
 Last thing, for development environment, debug needs to be activated with a addditional environment variable: